 The scholarship value varies depending on the duration and level of study.
 The scholarship value for students is:

-- $7,200 CAN for graduate students for a period of four months or one academic term of study or research; or
+- $7,200 CAN for college, undergraduate or graduate students (Master's and PhD) for four months or one academic term of study or research; or

-- $9,700 CAN for graduate students for a period of five or six months of study or research.
+- $9,700 CAN for graduate students (Master's and PhD) for a period of five to six months of study or research.

-- Contribution Agreement signed by both the designated signing authority at the Canadian institution and the designated authority at DFAIT; and
+- the Contribution Agreement signed by both the designated authority at the Canadian institution and the designated authority at DFATD; and

-- Caribbean: Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, Turks and Caicos;
+- Caribbean: Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, Turks and Caicos;

 - Central America: Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama;